top of page

 Grammatical range

 Some sources recommend keeping it simple and using short, basic sentences.
-However, to achieve a higher band score in Grammatical range and accuracy, you need to demonstrate a range of complex sentences.
-Therefore, the more complex your grammar is, the higher your band score.
+However, to achieve a higher band score you need to demonstrate a range of complex sentences.

 Compare…